tvwenger/millennium-tap-query/README.md

 # millennium-tap-query

+## UPDATE: This tool no loner works due to the discontinuation of the Millennium TAP Web Client.

 A Python Tool to Query the Millennium Simulation UWS/TAP client

 This is a simple wrapper for the Python package `requests` to deal